outlearn-content/outlearn-modules/README.md

 | title | shown at the top of Path cards                         |
 | description | shown on the Path card as additional information |

-Your relevant part of your file should look like this:
+The relevant part of your file should now look like this:

 ```json
 "paths" : [